- Home to DLR

 When to File

 The reemployment assistance claim week begins on Sunday and ends on Saturday at midnight.
 Your weekly request for payment will be filed for the previous week.
 You cannot file for the week until it is over.
 We encourage you to file your claim on Sunday or as soon as possible after the Saturday week-ending date.

 Your failure to file a weekly request for payment in a timely manner could result in a denial of benefits.
 You have seven days from the end of the week to file for the previous week.
-All weekly requests for payment are recorded at Central Standard Time (CST).
+All weekly requests for payment are recorded at Central Time.